• About

 What to Wear in Switzerland in Winter (Wardrobe Essentials)

 #10.
-Insulated Rain Jacket
+Rain Jacket

 With approximately 10 to 15 rainy days per month in the city during winter, an insulated rain jacket is a an absolute must.
 I share this with you first because this is an item you will truly want to have all year long, but it comes in handy in the winter too.
-I suggest looking for a jacket that is not only waterproof, but also insulated to keep you warm on days when it’s rainy and cold.
 Keep reading for my favorite waterproof down parka!
+Look 1 | Look 2

 #9.
 Thermal Layering Pieces

 One of the secrets to staying warm in Switzerland is layering and my favorite thermals are the Uniqlo Heat Tech.
 Their innovative technology retains body heat while providing a lightweight and comfortable feel that is never scratchy or sweaty feeling.
 I have to say, there’s a catch to this though: you cannot get Unqilo in Switzerland (crazy right?)
 They have stores globally, but not in Switzerland and they do not ship here.
 I buy mine in the U.S. or whenever we visit friends or family in Germany.
 If you can’t get your hands on these, I like Calida’s long sleeve base layers or Lululemon Swiftlys as an alternative.
+Quince also has a fabulous Merino wool base layer, perfect for those cold days!

 #8.
 Cozy Knits